josemzr/netshoot-virtual-appliance/README.md

 This is a template to have the [Netshoot project](https://github.com/nicolaka/netshoot) by Nicolaka in an OVA format.
 It is very useful for those situations when you require a light and fast to deploy VM to troubleshoot a faulty network VM or container environment, but don't want to install a full VM.

-The OVA is based around Debian GNU/Linux Buster and can be built using [Packer](https://www.packer.io).
+The OVA is based around Debian GNU/Linux Bullseye and can be built using [Packer](https://www.packer.io).
 The Packer template is based around the Debian template developed by [Timo Sugliani](https://github.com/tsugliani/packer-vsphere-debian-appliances).

-The following Packer templates will build an OVA using a VMware vSphere ESXi host (although it is easily modifiable to build from VMware Workstation or Fusion) from a Debian Buster minimal image.
+The following Packer templates will build an OVA using a VMware vSphere ESXi host (although it is easily modifiable to build from VMware Workstation or Fusion) from a Debian Bullseye minimal image.
 After the creation, the VM will be customizable using OVF parameters, so network and root password will be assignable during deployment.
 If no network is configured during deployment, it will use DHCP.

 ---